My Father was invading Italy on the day I was born, in September 1943.

 on in and give up.
 We have you covered!”

-Through his trusty telescope, my Father spotted a German Tiger tank, its 88mm gun slewing and firing.
+Through his telescope, my Father spotted a German Tiger tank, its 88mm gun slewing and firing.
 The first shot carried away the Hilary's signal halyards and radio aerials.
 Lieutenant W.E.Messinger was responsible for tactical communications between the ship and the landing force.
 Halyards and aerials were jury rigged in double quick time!.

 In the right hand photograph I am with my Mother, Doris, in September 1944, shortly after my first birthday.
 I am wearing a pair of red camel skin shoes my Father sent me from Alexandria.
 Until well after the War, we lived with my grandparents, John and Laura Padfield, at Little Tawney Hall Farm, Stapleford Tawney, in Essex.